Jimmy Carr: Personal life

 In 1998, Carr, aged 26 at the time, recalled having "an early midlife crisis" during which he lost his Catholic faith.
 He has since made comments critical of organised religion.
-In 2015, he said about his faith: "As for being a Christian, yes, it seems ridiculous now, but I genuinely believed there was a big man in the sky who could grant wishes.
+In 2015, he said about his faith: As for being a Christian, yes, it seems ridiculous now, but I genuinely believed there was a big man in the sky who could grant wishes.
 Writers like Christopher Hitchens and Richard Dawkins helped change my view, but I don't go on stage banging on about being an atheist...
-I'm just a guy who tells jokes."
+I'm just a guy who tells jokes.
 He has stated that he underwent a lot of therapy, specifically neuro-linguistic programming, at the time of his crisis in order to help him cope with his loss of faith, and that he is qualified as a therapist.

+In 2001, Carr's mother Nora Mary died of pancreatitis at age 57.
+Following her death, Carr's relationship with his father became "severely strained".
+In 2004 his father was arrested and accused of harassing Carr and his brother Colin, but was cleared and won an apology from the Metropolitan Police.
+In 2021, Carr said he had not spoken to his father since 2000 and had not seen him in person, with the exception of an autograph signing after a gig in 2015, where they saw each other but did not speak.

-Carr has dual British and Irish citizenship, and travels on an Irish passport.
+Carr has dual British and Irish citizenship and travels on an Irish passport.
 He has spoken of his pride in having Irish ancestry and was presented in 2013 with a certificate of Irish heritage in his parents' home city of Limerick by the city's mayor.

-Carr lives in North London with his Canadian partner Karoline Copping, a commissioning editor for Channel 5, with whom he has been in a relationship since 2001.
+Carr lives in north London with his Canadian partner Karoline Copping, a commissioning editor for Channel 5, with whom he has been in a relationship since 2001.
 Their son was born in 2019.